Andieroid-UA/class-6-homework/Notes.md

 - Classes are technically new, as of 2017
 - constructors can be used as a function (method in a class).
 But can use it as any other function.
 No let/const don't need to worry about it
 - you can add a custom method to a method (speak phrase --> to each player/constructor)
+- there are MANY ways to put

+## Summary
+Class, Properties and Syntax versus the new function (keyword) and the class methods as well as how prototypes work